Diogo-Lages/Honeypot-Suite/README.md

 # Honeypot-Suite

 ## Description
 Honeypot-Suite is a modular Python-based tool that simulates multiple network protocols (HTTPS, DNS, SSH, FTP, PostgreSQL) to attract and analyze malicious activities.
-It helps researchers and security professionals gather insights into attacker behavior and strengthen their defenses.

 ---